immerselearning/server-build-notifier/README.md

 v0.1.x will be complete once I get the overlay to show on Firefox and once I have proper build logic set up

+##### 01/10/2015 - Christopher-Steel :
+Created a clumsy Gruntfile.

+For now it only compiles scss to css and then minifies both css and javascript, putting the resulting files in the build/Chrome directory.
+I'd like to find a clean solution for the common folder since its contents are going to be "built" and the resulting files put in both build/Chrome and build/Firefox.

+It would be cool if I could generate (or configure) the Chrome extension manifest on build to avoid data duplication between it and the Gruntfile.

+I also got confused and added jquery.js to the common folder, oh well, I'll fix that later.

 ===

 #### Planned versions: